I’m a huge fan of Andrew Smith’s Grasshopper Jungle

 Either way, I feel a compelling obligation to tell you what it meant to be a human, at least as far as I can describe it accurately.
 (1)

 The difference between people and cogs is a thread that runs throughout the story.
 From the start, Cager struggles against the empathy he feels for v.4 cogs, which not only look and act like human beings, but are also beginning to exhibit human emotions.
 He tries to short-circuit this impulse by telling himself cogs are no different from egg beaters or coffee grinders, but it doesn’t work.
 As the story progresses, Cager becomes increasingly unwilling to treat cogs as inanimate objects.
-And after a particularly traumatic, paradigm-shifting revelation, Cager begins wrestling with concepts like what it means to call someone he’s close to a thing, and how doing so makes this someone “something other than us” (403).
+And after a particularly traumatic, paradigm-shifting revelation, Cager begins wrestling with concepts like what it means to call someone he’s close to a thing

 In a late chapter, titled “Are You One of Us?”
 Cager again addresses his reader: